23 Incredible CEO Statistics

 16. What's the average salary for a CEO?

 CEOs bring in a pretty penny, averaging $11.7 million in pay for 2013.
+That number has reached $20 million in 2021.
 That makes the $35,000 the average worker earns each year look like chump change.

-Rankings can change from one year to the next but in 2013, the nation's highest paid CEO was Cheniere Energy Inc. head Charif Souki, who pulled in an astonishing $141 million big ones.
+Rankings can change from one year to the next.
+But in 2021, the nation's highest-paid CEO was Expedia Group head, Peter Kern.
+He pulled in an astonishing $296 million almost entirely in stock options.

 18. How much do women CEOs earn compared to men?

-While the pay gap between men and women has narrowed, female CEOs still earn about 80% of what their male counterparts receive to do the same job.
+The pay gap between men and women has narrowed.
+But female CEOs still earn about 75% of what their male counterparts receive to do the same job.

 19. Which CEO has the highest net worth?